KamiLimu1/Task1/ReadMe.md

 ##### Setting up Git

+First, you need to have Git installed on your computer.
+To do so, head over to [this] (https://git-scm.com/download) link and download and install the appropriate version for your operating system.

-Create a folder in your local machine and name it as suits you.
+Next, create a folder in your local machine and name it as suits you.
 Open your CMD/ terminal and move into this folder (You achieve this using the ```cd ``` command).

 Next, on your terminal, run: